Ryo-wtnb11/TTNOpt/docs/source/tutorials/reconstruction.rst

 The output will be saved in the directory specified in the `output` section of the input file.

 Examples of the input files are provided in the `sample` directory.
-Especially, by running the `run_reconstruction.sh` script, we can reproduce the results of the paper.
+Especially, by running the `run_reconstruction.sh` script, we can reproduce the results of the paper, that is, the reconstruction of the multivariate normal distribution.